ciscoheat/dataclass/README.md

 }
 ```

-Or if you prefer to keep your classes clean (and risk string typos):
+Or if you prefer to keep your classes clean (and risk typos):

 ```haxe
 using dataclass.Converter;